tderwedu/42cursus/04_Netwhat/IPs.md

 - **IPv4** (32 bits)
 	This is the first version of IP.
 It was deployed for production in the ARPANET in 1983.
 Is still the most used IP version today.
 - **IPv6** (128 bits)
 	It is the most recent version of the Internet Protocol.
-It was initiated it in early 1994.
+It was initiated in early 1994.

 > Special purpose addresses :
 > Network IP : first address of a subnet (all host bits set to 0).
 > Broadcast IP : last address of a subnet (all host bits set to 1).
 > The Broadcast IP : 255.255.255.255

-This last IP is used when a device is starting up and has not IP address nor information about the local subnet.
+This last IP is used when a device is starting up and has not an IP address nor information about the local subnet.
 This IP allow to send traffic everywhere.

 ### Assigning Addresses
 1. Static addresses (routers and some server)
 2. Dynamic addresses with a Dynamic Host Configuration Protocol (DHCP).
 3. Automatic Private IP addressing (unusual).

 ## Evolutions

-1. One byte for the network and 3 bytes for the host.
+1. One byte for the network and 3 bytes for the host,
-2. IP addresses classes
+2. IP addresses classes,
-3. Classless IP addresses and subnets
+3. Classless IP addresses and subnets (CIDR).

 ## IP addresses classes